Fatty liver disease is caused by a build-up of fat in the liver.

 There are currently no approved medical treatments for NAFLD, though there are some in development.

 One such treatment is pioglitazone, a medication typically prescribed for type 2 diabetes.
 The

 More research needs to be done to understand the long-term safety and effectiveness of this treatment.
 As a result, this medication is only recommended for people with confirmed NASH.

-Lifestyle and dietary changes are currently the most effective treatment options for NAFLD.
-Losing weight, being physically active, cutting back on sugar, eating a healthier diet, and drinking coffee are some of the ways that may help improve symptoms associated with NALFD.
+Lifestyle and dietary changes are currently the most effective options for managing NAFLD.
+Losing weight, being physically active, cutting back on sugar, eating a nutrient-dense diet, and drinking coffee (if you can tolerate it) are some of the methods that may help improve symptoms associated with NAFLD.